MLackner/SFGAnalysis.jl/README.md

 χ_eff_ppp_as = effective_susceptibility.(θ, s, :ppp; pointgroup=:c3v, mode=:as) * sec(s.Ω.β)
 ```

-Finally, we can the effective susceptibilities and we should be able to see the expected result.
+Finally, we can plot the effective susceptibilities and we should be able to see the expected result.

 ```julia
 using Plots